-As a licensed home inspector in Maryland, I am guided by the following Code of Ethics which ensures my honesty, integrity, and objectivity.
+As licensed home inspectors in Maryland, we are guided by the following Code of Ethics which ensures our honesty, integrity, and objectivity.

-As a member of InterNACHI, I am also guided by the International Code of Ethics for Home Inspectors.
+As members of InterNACHI, we are also guided by the International Code of Ethics for Home Inspectors.

 Title 09 DEPARTMENT OF LABOR, LICENSING, AND REGULATION